 Theranos founder testifies in risky gambit at US fraud trial

-San José (United States) (AFP) – Fallen biotech star Elizabeth Holmes took the stand Friday in her Silicon Valley fraud trial, a risky tactic to defend herself against charges that could send her to prison.
+San José (United States) (AFP) – Fallen biotech star Elizabeth Holmes testified at her US fraud trial Friday in a risky defense bid, depicting herself as a committed innovator who spent her savings and quit an elite college to pursue her vision.

 Holmes faces potentially decades behind bars if convicted of allegations she scammed investors in her much-hyped blood test start-up Theranos -- once valued in the billions but which collapsed under fraud claims.

+During her testimony, now 37-year-old Holmes explained her transparency regarding the company's expenses with an early investor and how she "met with everyone I could who knew someone who worked in pharma or was in pharma."

-After prosecutors rested their case Friday following 11 weeks of testimony from more than two dozen witnesses in a San Jose federal courtroom, 37-year-old Holmes's team began their retort.
+She took the stand after prosecutors rested their case Friday following 11 weeks of testimony from more than two dozen witnesses.

-Following two minor witnesses, the defense called Holmes to the stand where she recounted her career path with the same sincerity and famously husky voice that became part of her appeal to investors.

-"I was doing it on my own, I did then start a company.
-I raised the money to start a lab and hire scientists," she told the court.

-"That company was called Real Time Cures... changed the name to Theranos."

-Taking the stand in her defense carries significant risks as prosecutors can attack on any inconsistencies in Holmes's numerous public statements.
+Testifying in her own defense carries significant risks as prosecutors can attack any inconsistencies between what she says in court and her numerous public statements.

-Holmes launched Theranos in 2003 at age 19, promising self-service blood testing machines that could run an analytical gamut for cheap and on just a few drops of blood.
+Holmes rose to renown by convincing high-profile backers, journalists and business partners that her idea could be translated into reality and could change the way health care worked.

+She was versed in the symbolism of Silicon Valley, wearing a black turtleneck sweater that channeled the trademark look of Apple founder and tech legend Steve Jobs.

 She drew high-profile backers like Rupert Murdoch and former US Pentagon chief Jim Mattis, but it all unraveled after a 2015 series of Wall Street Journal stories questioned whether Theranos's machines worked.